Queen Elizabeth's School for Girls: History

 Queen Elizabeth's Girls' School was founded in 1888.
 The school was the first girls' school to open in Hertfordshire, being administered by the South Herts Division of Hertfordshire County Council until 1965.
 Originally a grammar school for around 700 girls, the school has expanded significantly and there are now over 1100 girls on roll.
 On 17 May 2013 the school celebrated its 125th anniversary which was marked by a number of events including the painting of a mural in the main courtyard.

 Comprehensive

 Barnet schools started to become comprehensive in 1971 under a scheme known as Plan C. QEGS became comprehensive year by year from 1977.

 Academy Status

 On 1 August 2011 QEGS became a converter academy.
 There was no name change.

-Media Arts at QE

-The annual Media Arts Evening is a chance for students and teachers from the school, as well as those who have worked with the school, to showcase their work.
-Previous Media Arts evenings contained a variety of performances including: local primary school choirs, dancers (including those who have entered the annual 'Rock Challenge' competition), recitals, animations produced by students, 6th form media work and a variety of other Media and Arts based items.

 Theatre

 Students from the school stage theatrical productions several times a year in one of their three acting spaces, which include the hall, a traditional proscenium arch stage, and the "drama studio", a black box acting space.

-In November 2015 A Level students from the school worked in collaboration the London's famous Donmar Warehouse Theatre.
-The programme involved a series of workshops with professional directors and choreographers, and culminated in a performance by the students on the West End stage.
+In November 2022 students from years 7-11 staged the musical 'Matilda Jr' in four sold out performances.